Call us today! 416-636-6071

 What a scene of the accident is

 In addition, the driver need not be a part of the accident to have the responsibility to remain at the scene.
-An example is when a driver organizes and participates in a car race and then leaves the scene when the other vehicle gets in an accident.
+An example is when a driver organizes and participates in a car race and then leaves the scene when another vehicle gets involved in an accident.
 Under these circumstances, the court may find the driver guilty of failing to remain at the scene of the accident.

 How to deal with this ticket

 If the police charged you with failing to remain at the scene of an accident, you should definitely dispute the charge.
 Failing to remain is one of the most serious offences under the Highway Traffic Act.
 It has a penalty of seven demerit points.
-If the court convicts you, you will find it difficult to keep or find your insurance.
+If the court convicts you, you will find it difficult to keep or see your insurance.
 You may even lose your driver’s license.

 Once you do dispute the charge, you have two options.
 The first is to settle it with the prosecution to avoid conviction of failing to remain, but of something else.
 The second is to proceed with a trial, arguing that you are not guilty of any offence.
 Whether to go to trial is a critical decision since a trial carries the risk of loss.
 You would be convicted of failing to remain and receive the associated penalties.
-We suggest that, especially for serious charges like failure to remain, you contact a legal professional before deciding how to proceed.
+We suggest that, especially for serious charges like failure to remain on the scene of an accident, you contact a legal professional before deciding how to proceed.

 Testimonials